d0tTino/docs-/docs/non-ai-research/artists-field-guide-attention-energy.md

 | 2.
 Physical Reset | Stand up, stretch, hydrate, and take three deep breaths away from the desk. | 60–120 seconds | Reconnects interoceptive signals and breaks the physical posture tied to overfocus. |
 | 3.
 Conscious Decision | Choose one:<br>• Resume with a fresh 20–25 minute timer.<br>• Switch to a 15-minute bridge task (layer cleanup, filling flats).<br>• Log progress on the scorecard and stop fully if depletion is high. | 2–3 minutes | Puts attention back under voluntary control and protects energy reserves. |

-!!! info "Need a printable version?"
+> [!INFO] Need a printable version?
-    Keep a hard copy beside your desk with the [Attention Checkpoint Card](templates/attention-checklist-card.md) quick reference.
+> Keep a hard copy beside your desk with the [Attention Checkpoint Card](templates/attention-checklist-card.md) quick reference.
 Print at 100% scale for a half-sheet card that fits on clipboards or desktop stands.
+>
 ## Diagram Blueprint: Attention Tunnel ↔ Flow Channel

 <figure>